KevinDyerAU/fastunstructapi/README.md

 # FastUnstruct API

-A high-performance Flask-based API for processing and extracting structured data from documents using Unstructured.io, with seamless S3 and PostgreSQL integration.
+A high-performance FastAPI-wrapped Flask application for processing and extracting structured data from documents using Unstructured.io, with seamless S3 and PostgreSQL integration.
+Deployable to Render with zero configuration.

 ## ✨ Features